 We must have received at least one reference before the application deadline.
 Please make sure you allow enough time for your referee to submit their reference before the deadline.

 In order to guarantee consideration for entry in September 2023, a complete application must be received by midnight 31 December 2022.
 Late applications, received up until midnight 28 February 2023, may be considered if spaces still remain on the programme.

 The University of Reading has signed a joint statement with the Royal College of Speech and Language Therapists that states our commitment to supporting equality, diversity and inclusion in speech and language therapy pre-registration degrees.

 Months of entry

-This programme is recognised by The Royal College of Speech and Language Therapists and approved by the Health and Care Professions Council.
+This programme is recognised by The Royal College of Speech and Language Therapists and is accredited by the Health and Care Professions Council.

 Information for international students